muratayusuke/the_silver_searcher-cookbook/README.md

 # Requirements

 Requires the `build_essential` cookbook.
-This cookbook only supports Debian and Red Hat platform families at this time.
+This cookbook only supports Debian, Red Hat and SUSE platform families at this time.

 # Usage